ayourtch/llm-templated-coding/instruct/bin/lib/groq.md

 Code would define "struct Groq" with opaque contents.

-It would define Impl LlmCall with the following methods:
+It would define the following methods:

 - fn new()
   return the new instance of Groq API caller

 - fn evaluate(prompt: &str) -> String
-  perform the evaluation of "prompt" within LLM and return the result. max-tokens should be set to 65536.
+  perform the evaluation of "prompt" within LLM and return the result. max-tokens should be set to 16384. if the json parsing of the reply fails for whatever reason, output the whole response text to stderr, and panic.

 # Your implementation details